mebobby2/coremerce/README.md

 * Add a model via scaffold ```dotnet ef dbcontext scaffold "server=localhost;port=3306;user=root;password=password11;database=Coremerce" MySql.Data.EntityFrameworkCore -o Models -t Customers```

+## C# Notes
+### Partial Classes
+It provides a special ability to implement the functionality of a single class into multiple files and all these files are combined into a single class file when the application is compiled.

+### Var
+Local variables can be declared without giving an explicit type.
+The var keyword instructs the compiler to infer the type of the variable from the expression on the right side of the initialization statement.

 ## Notes
 ### REST
 Stands for representational state transfer.
 It is an architectural style that defines a set of guidelines for building web services.
 An architectural style is a concept with predefined principles.